-If you want to take your kid somewhere a bit different than the known, then A Park in the Sky is a place to be.
+If you want to take your kid somewhere and a baby songs are bit different than the known, then A Park in the Sky is a place to be.
 It is mostly known as an elevated form of walking park, constructed on site of abandoned freight rail line.
 It is a 1.45-mile long high line, located on West Side of the place.
 It is relatively a new tourist attraction in NYC and has already won millions of hearts.
 The first segment of this park was opened in 2009, and the second one came into being in 2011.
 This is always a fun-filled place for the entire family to come and road around.

 Once you are through with an elevated park town, next is Chelsea Piers, where you can have so many activities.
 There are Toddler Adventure Center, rock climbing, skating and soccer games and more.
 It depends on the time of year you plan to visit.